Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(1+1+1+1)
 </pre>

-Each row leads to 5x5=25 using the green line to the corner.
+Each row is the green line to the corner.
 The first loop can only add a single unit at the start of each row as a one-dimensional line from blue sqaures to red square, but now we must add another one-dimensional line inside this loop that does the same thing in the () per row as we move down the line shown as the green squares.

 <br /><br />